AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

             = Global (Index);

 ------------------------------------------------
-Error on conditional Evaluation of :ada:`'Old`
+Error on Conditional Evaluation of :ada:`'Old`
 ------------------------------------------------

 * This code is **incorrect**